 CheckMate -205 is a Phase 2 study evaluating the safety and efficacy of Opdivo in patients with relapsed or refractory cHL.
-The results of this trial are expected to be presented at a medical meeting later this year.
+Data from this trial are expected to be presented at a medical meeting later this year.

 About Hodgkin Lymphoma